orbeon/orbeon-forms-doc/xforms/tutorial/bookcast/basics.md

 You have just added a single selection control with `<xf:select1>`.
 The name means that the user can "select one" item among several items.
 (XForms tends to call controls using more abstract terms, rather than giving them names such as "combo box" or "menu".)
 The single selection control usually appears like a drop-down menu or combo box with most XForms implementations (but you can change it's appearance as shown later).

 Nested within the control, you find several `<xf:item>` elements.
 Each one creates an item in the drop-down menu.
-An item has to sides: the `<xf:label>` element specifies the _label_ that is presented to the user, and the `<xf:value>` element specifies the _value_ that is stored into the XForms instance when the user selects that particular item.
+An item has two sides: the `<xf:label>` element specifies the _label_ that is presented to the user, and the `<xf:value>` element specifies the _value_ that is stored into the XForms instance when the user selects that particular item.

 Now XForms encourages you to store data in the model.
 For a selection control, this means storing the list of labels and values in an XForms instance instead of statically listing the items under the `<xf:select1>` element.
 So let's do this!
 Create a new instance in the model: